Codenator81/nickel-demo/README.md

     server.listen("127.0.0.1:6767");
 }
 ```
-When type in terminal/console `cargo run` and locate to http://localhost:8080/ in your browser.
+Then type in terminal/console `cargo run` and locate to http://localhost:8080/ in your browser.
 After we got informative log message in console:
 ```
     Listening on http://127.0.0.1:8080
     Ctrl-C to shutdown server
 ```
 ###Second Step : Add template
-Add template to `app/views/index.tpl` in root of my program:
+Add template to `app/views/index.tpl` in root of program:
 ```html
 <!DOCTYPE html>
 <html>